danieagle/adare_hqc256/README.txt

 THANKS
 ------

-To All people, past present and future, that made Life better to Live.
+To Brian "Beejs Jorgensen" Hall, because his book "the Beej's Guide to Network Programming" and to All people, past present and future, that made Life better to Live and that include the Fellows from Ada Newsgroup and from forum.ada-lang.io.
 Thanks All!!

 LICENSE